8ta4/say/DONTREADME.md

 > Why not just let a cloud server handle the transcript API calls?

-`say` is a self-contained macOS background process.
+`say` is a macOS background process.
 This design reduces cloud dependency and gives your privacy a boost.

 Plus, it’s a breeze to develop and test `say` using Mac.